I have been prescribed antibiotics – why?

 Any antibiotics left in the box at the end of your treatment should be returned to your pharmacist, who will dispose of them safely.

 Antibiotics are pharmaceutical drugs (requiring a prescription) that kill bacteria or prevent them from reproducing.
-They have no effect against viral infections (colds, flu, most forms of gastroenteritis), fungal conditions or parasitic infections (such as malaria).
+They are ineffective against infections caused by viruses, such as flu and COVID-19.
+In general, antibiotics are not needed for colds or gastrointestinal symptoms.
+Neither are antibiotics effective against fungal diseases or parasitic infections such as malaria.
 Antibiotics are given for bacterial infections that:

 - are associated with a risk of complications

 - are not likely to resolve without treatment (or not in a reasonable time-frame)

 The decision on whether antibiotic treatment of an infection is necessary is often made either based on the patient's symptoms or following laboratory and diagnostic tests.
 Antibiotics are sometimes also prescribed preventively, for example just before an operation or when someone has been in close contact with a person with meningococcal meningitis (post-exposure prophylaxis).

 Not all bacterial infections need antibiotic treatment.
 Some urinary tract or ear infections are readily cleared by the body's immune system, without the help of antibiotics.
 And antibiotics are not required for treating bronchitis, unless there is an underlying chronic pulmonary disease.